RasterDuck/vectormathbench/README.md

-Before any measurements, the executable checks semantic parity for normalization, particle integration, camera-basis construction, quaternion rotation, ray-box intersection, and ray-triangle intersection.
+Before any measurements, the executable checks semantic parity for normalization, particle integration, camera-basis construction, quaternion rotation, ray-box intersection, ray-triangle intersection, and point-segment closest points.
 The checks cover all participating single-precision libraries plus Move and RTM double-precision intersection adapters. `--verify-only` runs these checks without collecting timings.
 Normal CI runs that mode for every ISA build, which also catches compiler- and instruction-set-specific miscompilations.

 GCC targets disable strict-aliasing optimization because the compared DirectXMath and Sony Vectormath versions use pointer type-punning internally.